vvasylkovskyi/vvasylkovskyi-portfolio/blog-content/ready/terraform-state-in-s3-dynamodb-backend.md

 # Conclusion

 And that’s a wrap!
 With Terraform state now stored remotely in AWS S3 and locked via DynamoDB, you’re one step closer to effective collaboration across machines and teams.
 Hope you found this guide helpful.
-Happy coding!
+The continuation choice of what to do it endless.
+A common requirement of many applications is to retrieve secrets for the machines securely, and our Ec-2 machine is no different.
+Naturally, next step is to learn how to [Provision AWS Secret Manager and Store Secrets Securely](provisioning-aws-secret-manager-and-securing-secretshttps://www.viktorvasylkovskyi.com/posts/).
+Happy learning!